-"But the court, which is without the temple leave out, and measure it not; for it is given unto the Gentiles; and the holy city shall they tread under foot forty and two months."
-Revelation 11:2
+AT THE NEW SURBEY TABERNACLE, WANSEY STREET. to the a first flow of securit for the description of the first security of the first se this constant which will all the second of that in ones were "But the court which is without the temple leave out, and measure it not; for it is given unto the Gentiles; and the holy city shall they tread under foot forty and two months."-Revelation the door officer amend the Line

-THE preceding verse was our text last Lord's day morning, and we closed with some remarks upon the measurement of the altar, observing the place of the altar, that it must be at the temple; to denote that the sacrifice was to be to God, and to God only.
-Also, that the altar was four-square, to denote that by what the Savior has done everything is made right between God and his people.
-Thirdly, that this one altar also was the center of unity to Israel as a nation.
-So, Jesus Christ is the center of unity to all the people of God.
+THE preceding verse was our text last Lord's day morning, and we closed with some remarks upon the measurement of the altar, observing the place of the altar-that it must be at the temple; to denote that the sacrifice was to be to God, and to God only.
+Also that the altar was four-square, to denote that by what the Saviour has done everything is made right between God and his people.
+Thirdly, that this one altar also was the centre of unity to Israel as a nation.
+So Jesus Christ is the centre of unity to all the people of God.
 And fourthly, that they obtained by this one altar all that they could need, because by this one altar the Lord himself was with them.
-We had no time to dwell up on the sacrifice, nor shall I turn to that subject this morning, any further than just to remark that when we come to the measurement of the sacrifice, we may say with perfect safety what is said in the 11th of Job, "Can you by searching find out God? can you find out the Almighty unto perfection?
-It is high as heaven; What can you do?"
-So, the atonement of Christ, as all in heaven now can witness, is high as heaven.
-"What can you do," when there is nothing to do?
-"It is finished," was the sound that arose from earth to heaven; and in this Book of Revelation, you have the response, "It is done"; "I heard a voice from heaven saying, it is done."
-So, then the completeness of the work was sounded first from earth to heaven, then from heaven to earth.
-"It is deeper than hell; what can you know?"
-And the Christian will say "You have saved me from the lowest hell."
-The atonement of Christ has, as it were, under-bottomed all our sin and woe; it has gone down to the bottom of these mountains, deeper than hell, has destroyed our hell, closed the gates of death and opened the gates of heaven.
-And it is "broader than the sea," broader than all our sins; "it is longer than the earth"; so, that when we shall have done with earth, we shall then by that atonement enter into possession of all that it can bring us to.
-The apostle, when viewing this measurement, which means of course to take an account of the things referred to, might well say, "That you may be able to comprehend with all saints what is the breadth, and length, and depth, and height, and to know the love of Christ which passes knowledge."
-Then we are to measure them that worship in the temple, that is to test them by the Lord's own truth.
+We had no time to dwell upon the sacrifice, nor shall I turn to that subject this morning, any further than just to remark that when we come to the measurement of the sacri-, fice, we may say with perfect safety what is said in the 11th of Job, "Canst thou by searching find out God? canst thou find out the Almighty unto perfection?
+It is high as heaven; what canst thou do?"
+So the, atonement of Christ, as all in heaven now can witness, is high as heaven.
+"What canst thou do," when there is nothing to do?
+"It is finished," was the sound that arose from earth to heaven; and in this Book of Revelation you have the response, "It is done";-"I heard a voice from heaven saying, It is done."
+So then the completeness of the work was sounded first from earth to heaven, then from heaven to earth.
+"It is deeper than hell; what canst thou know?"
+And the Christian will say, "Thou hast saved me from the lowest hell."
+The atonement of Christ has as it were and a lattered " Christ has, as it were, under-bottomed all our sin and woe; it has gone down to the bottom of these mountains, deeper than hell, has destroyed our hell, closed the gates of death and opened the gates of heaven.
+And it is "broader than the sea," broader than all our sins; "it is longer than the earth"; so that when we shall have done with earth, we shall then by that atonement enter into possession of all that it can bring us to.
+The apostle, when viewing this measurement, which means of course Vor.
+X.-No. 484.

+to take an account of the things referred to, might well say, "That ye may be able to comprehend with all saints what is the breadth, and length, and depth, and height, and to know the love of Christ which passeth knowledge."
+Then we are to measure them that worship in the temple-that is to test them by the Lord's own truth.
 The true worshippers are they that worship God in the spirit, rejoice in Christ Jesus, that have no confidence in the flesh.
-It is a poor religion that does not lead us to rejoice in Christ Jesus; there is everything there to rejoice in.
+It is a poor religion that does not lead us to rejoice in Christ Jesus; there is everything there to rejoice in